-Well, in May this year, Korea’s The Bell reported that Samsung is already working on the Samsung Galaxy S9 under the codenames of ‘Star’ and ‘Star 2’ – to denote the standard and ‘Plus’ editions.
+Well, back in May, Korea’s The Bell reported that Samsung is already working on the Samsung Galaxy S9 under the codenames of ‘Star’ and ‘Star 2’ – to denote the standard and ‘Plus’ editions.

 The post also notes that development is ahead of schedule compared to previous years, although it’s worth taking that with a pinch of salt.

 Then in September, Korea’s The Investor said that the displays being used in the Galaxy S9 will be ready by November, which means we may see an earlier-than-usual launch.
 For context, the Galaxy S8 launched in March, with its displays reportedly having arrived in January.
-So we could see the Galaxy S9 being ready to debut as soon as January or February in 2018, if Samsung follows a similar timeline.
+So we could see the Galaxy S9 being ready to debut as soon as February, if Samsung follows a similar timeline.

-According to a Sammobile report in late September 2017, Samsung has already begun development on the firmware for two Samsung Galaxy S9 models.
-For reference, Sammobile is a specialist Samsung blog that has a highly accurate track record for Samsung mobile leaks.
+According to a SamMobile report in late September 2017, Samsung has already begun development of the firmware for two Samsung Galaxy S9 models.
+For reference, SamMobile is a specialist Samsung blog that has a highly accurate track record for Samsung mobile leaks.

 The report notes that the firmware names are as follows: G960FXXU0AQI5 and G965FXXU0AQI5.
 From those monikers, we’re able to discern the model numbers for the next flagship Samsung phones, too.
 The Samsung Galaxy S9 will probably be called SM-G960, while the Galaxy S9+ will likely be dubbed SM-G965.

-It’s also worth noting that last year, Samsung’s firmware development for the Galaxy S8 began two weeks later.
-That means we could be seeing a slightly earlier launch for the Galaxy S9 next year.
+It’s also worth noting that back in 2016, Samsung’s firmware development for the Galaxy S8 began two weeks later, so we could be seeing a slightly earlier launch for the Galaxy S9.
 That’s already been rumoured to be the case, with previous leaks suggesting we’d see a debut in February, and a retail release very shortly thereafter.

 - Buy Now: Samsung Galaxy S8 at Amazon UK for £549.99